djipco/webwelder/README.md

 ## Using it in TouchDesigner

+### Receiving data

-The WebWelder COMP outputs the received data in both JSON and Table format.
+The WebWelder COMP operator makes the received data available in both JSON (output 1) and Table (output 2) format.
+It also reports the number of currently connected client through output 0.
 You can check out `Example.xx.toe` for usage examples.

+### Sending data

-To send data to the clients, you can specify an `Outbound DAT` in the COMP's parameters.
-This Table DAT must have a column named "client" whose content is the client's ID (e.g.
+To send data from TouchDesigner to the clients, you can specify an `Outbound DAT` in the COMP's parameters.
+This Table DAT must have a column named "client" whose content is the client's ID (e.g. `192.168.1.10:65432`).
-`192.168.1.10:65432`).
 Whenever a row in this table changes, all the data in the row will be sent to the corresponding client (in JSON format).

+To send data to all connected client, you can update all rows in the specified `Outbound DAT` table or you can use the Python API (see below).

 ## Python API